GXInnovationLab/paipai/README.md

 # Pdfmaker for Demo
-Using IndexedDB to store the file infos and fileSystem to store the files.
+Using IndexedDB to store the file infos and fileSystem to store the files.<br />
-The popup page was developed in Simple Vue.js.
+The popup page was developed in Simple Vue.js.<br />

-......Still under development.......
+......Still under development.......<br />
-There's still some space for optimization of IndexedDB management.
+There's still some space for optimization of IndexedDB management.<br />